 Additional information about thread limiting can be found here: Q100117: Launching Nuke with limited number of threads (-m flag)

-- Setting the Nuke process priority in Windows Task Manager: Set this to Realtime per the screenshot below:
+- Setting the Nuke process priority in Windows Task Manager: Set this to Realtime by finding the main Nuke process in the Details tab (normally the Nuke process using the most memory), per the screenshot below:

 - Changing the Nuke process affinity in Windows Task Manager: Change this to not use all the CPUs.